awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-concepts.md

 + [spam](receiving-email-notifications-contents.md#receiving-email-notifications-contents-spamverdict-object)
 + [virus](receiving-email-notifications-contents.md#receiving-email-notifications-contents-virusverdict-object)

-Now that you have an understanding of the email receiving concepts, how it works, and it's use cases, you can get started by going to [Setting up email receiving](receiving-email-setting-up.md)\.
+Now that you have an understanding of the email receiving concepts, how it works, and its use cases, you can get started by going to [Setting up email receiving](receiving-email-setting-up.md)\.